 Remember that on average, nonfiction books sell less than 500 copies in a year.
-There are authors who couldn’t even reach the industry average, while best selling authors like the late Stephen Covery have sold millions of books.
+There are authors who couldn’t even reach the industry average, while best-selling authors like the late Stephen Covey have sold millions of books.

 A book’s main selling point is an effectively communicated idea.

 Consultants, public speakers, and coaches are all there to help a specific niche of people.
 Keep this in mind when you’re writing your book: Don’t write for everyone.
 Your personality, style of writing and solutions won’t work for everyone.
 Hitting too broad or too narrow will get you nowhere, so focus instead on giving a unique solution to a general problem.

 Remember the scene when you give your book to a potential client/investor/business partner?
 Think of your book as an answer to your target audience’s perceived problems.
 This is why you should talk about the things you know best.
 It’s always about leveraging your strengths to solve other people’s problems.

 Your book serves as an initial impression of your skills and expertise.
 I believe this is the only way you can demonstrate your worth.
 No one cares about promises and what you want to do.
 Show it!
 This brings us to the next point.